dmfrancisco/feedback/README.md

 Author and main contributors
 ----------------------------

-This project was started and developed mainly by [Jean-Sebastien Boulanger](https://github.com/jsboulanger/feedback).
+This project was created by [Jean-Sebastien Boulanger](https://github.com/jsboulanger/feedback).

-Most of the hard work made for the Rails 3.1 compatibility was done by [Alkesh Vaghmaria](https://github.com/alkesh/feedback).
+Changes for the Rails 3.0 compatible version were made by [Alkesh Vaghmaria](https://github.com/alkesh/feedback).

-The demo and some final issues were resolved by [me](http://dmfranc.com).
+Final adjustments for the Rails 3.1 compatible version and the demo were made by [David Francisco](https://github.com/dmfrancisco/feedback).

 ---